 When you feel very comfortable with those 3 C’s, add the one on the G string.

-Apply the same method: moving from E string, to A string to D string to G string to D string to A string to E string, to A string to D string, etc.
+Apply the same method: moving from E string to A string to D string to G string to D string to A string to E string, to A string to the D string, etc.